 - The Croke Park Stadium Tour

 - Tips for making the most of a day out at Tayto Park

 - 10 Kids TV characters you will love to hate as a parent

 Put down the bacon butty – bacon is blamed for lowering sperm count

-Couples trying to conceive are always bombarded with varying advice as how best to achieve it.
-However if you caught the latest research from the American Society for Reproductive Medicine it showed that for men trying for a baby the effect of eating bacon and red meat lowers sperm count.
+Couples trying to conceive are always bombarded with varying advice as to how best to achieve it.
+However, if you caught the latest research from the American Society for Reproductive Medicine it showed that for men trying for a baby the effect of eating bacon and red meat lowers sperm count.
 So put down that bacon butty and the dinner option for men trying to conceive should be certain types of fish – which is now believed to improve fertility.

 156 men who were enrolled in in vitro fertilisation due to fertility issues were involved in the study and they, and their partners were questioned about their diet including their consumption of processed meat, red meat, white meat, poultry and fish.

 Dr Afeiche, who led the study, stated that